Telecommunications Resellers NAICS 517121

 Recent Developments

-• Telecommunications resale industry revenue increased 1.5% year over year and 1.9 quarter over quarter during the third quarter of 2024, according to the US Census Bureau.
-Telecommunications resale industry employment decreased moderately during the first month of 2025, according to the US Bureau of Labor Statistics.
-Telecommunications reseller sales are forecast to increase at a 2.79% compounded annual rate from 2024 to 2028, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Telecommunications resale industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first two months of 2026, according to the US Bureau of Labor Statistics.
+Telecommunications reseller sales are forecast to increase at a 4.24% compounded annual rate from 2025 to 2029, comparable to the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue